Route Details

 In Dynamic mode, the following user-defined criteria are also included in the calculation:

+In addition, dynamic mode also takes into account the traffic load typical for the planned time of the route.
 Clicking on any of the information boxes displays detailed information about the values shown.
 The following sections explain the displayed information in detail. |

 |